skellis46/slipbox/artistic research refers to a method.md

 - key for #finger-pointing-moon -- the balance with things that aren't self-evident, and unable to be verified.

->I believe that as Smith’s staircase becomes visible it will attract more passers- by, and it will become his, not just the staircase of some former owners.
+>I believe that as Smith’s staircase becomes visible it will attract more passers-by, and it will become his, not just the staircase of some former owners.
 By not knowing the “truth,” Smith’s act can become a kind of “fiction”—back to the root of that word, a shaping of circumstance, the transformation that gives art its own status, claims, and questions.
 Perhaps Smith’s decision not to go to the archive (yet) is like what Friedrich Nietzsche called the choice of a “limited horizon,”9 in which not all questions have to be faced, in which one does not need to be responsible to all perspectives, to preserve the space of “becoming.”[p.66]

 - love love this -- limited horizon